 It is written by the SME after a non-AP STA authenticates with the BSS.

-(#3256)The selector of the group cipher suite that is currently in use by the non-AP STA for Data frames.(#1649) It consists of an OUI or CID (the first 3 octets) and a cipher suite identifier the last octet)."
+(#3256)The selector of the group data cipher suite that is currently in use by the non-AP STA for Data frames.(#1649) It consists of an OUI or CID (the first 3 octets) and a cipher suite identifier the last octet)."

 ::= { dot11InterworkingEntry 6 }